AingTii/node-red-trashdate/README.md

 ```

 ## Node Description
-A node that read an CSV File and generate Date, Type and count the days for next and overnext Date of Trash.</p>
+A node that read an CSV File and generate Date, Type and count the days for next and overnext Date of Trash.

 ### Settings
 1. create an CSV File with two colums